This cute hurricane candle holder was made using only items from Dollar Tree!

 What you do:

 - Spray paint the candle holder white (or whatever color you choose.)
-After it dries, use the E6000 Adhesive to glue them together.
+After it dries, use the E6000 Adhesive to glue the vase on top of the candle holder.

 - While that’s drying, make the candle.
 Grunge them up with cinnamon, instant coffee, and Mod Podge.
 (Instructions below)